Price | Bid Increment |

 19 3/8" x 25" actual, 28 1/2" x 34" framed

-The location of Farmhouse with Chickens is, according to historian Calvin Hennig, a ?delightful puzzle?.
+The location of Farmhouse with Chickens is, according to historian Calvin Hennig, a "delightful puzzle".
 While the hilly landscape in the background and the red tin roof both suggest a Californian scene (Fitzgerald arrived in California in 1928 after spending a period of time in the Caribbean), the color palette is more vibrant and varied than his typical California paintings.
-Hennig notes that ?In so many ways, this work -- definitely a Fitzgerald -- seems an outlier.
-It's tropical exuberance and colors seem like that painted by a man fresh from the Caribbean who here is translating a modest California subject through that lens.?
+Hennig notes that "In so many ways, this work -- definitely a Fitzgerald -- seems an outlier.
+It's tropical exuberance and colors seem like that painted by a man fresh from the Caribbean who here is translating a modest California subject through that lens."

 Available payment options

+You can pay by card, cash, check, or wire transfer.
+To complete payment please call us at 207-772-5011.
 Please note that credit card payments are for the buyer's convenience, and as all sales are final, buyer agrees that by paying with credit card they will not chargeback or otherwise stop or reverse payment on items won.
+Thank you

 From the collection of Geraldine Rauh, niece of the Artist, by descent to her son Eric to Private Collection Portland, Oregon